stetre/moonlibs/README.md

 $ sudo apt install libode-dev         # needed only by MoonODE
 $ sudo apt install libjack-jackd2-dev # needed only by LuaJack
 $ sudo apt install libccd2-dev        # needed only by MoonCCD
+$ sudo apt install libsdl2-dev        # needed only by MoonSDL2
+$ sudo apt install libsdl2-image-dev  # needed only by MoonSDL2
+$ sudo apt install libsdl2-mixer-dev  # needed only by MoonSDL2
+$ sudo apt install libsdl2-ttf-dev    # needed only by MoonSDL2
 ```

 Windows (MSYS2/MinGW-w64):